ShinySaana/magic-tmux/README.md

 # magic tmux

-This repository contains patched Arch Linux packages for tmux, zsh and neovim in order to compile them against an older glibc (2.36) and allow them to be deployed as an AppImage.
+This repository contains scripts for compiling tmux, zsh and neovim against glibc 2.36 and allow them to be deployed anywhere as a simple tarball, without requiring packages to be compiled on an older system.

-The goal is to create an up-to-date development environment that can be deployed onto older Linux servers as a single file.
+This project uses the latest Arch Linux PKGBUILDs with minor patches to enable portability and compiling against the older libc.

+It supports side-by-side home and configuration directories the same way as AppImages.

+The resulting archive is ~15 MB zstd-compressed.